happy people illustration

 P2YL | 6.
 Ways to find comfort: Why water is therapy

-Katrina Robinson • Oct 27, 2023
+Katrina Robinson • 27 October 2023

-Numb with the shock of events those first few months after my husband told me he was having an affair, I looked around for something that could help my shattered self.
+Numb with the shock of events those first few months after my husband told me he was having an affair and leaving me, I looked around for something that could help my shattered self.
 From somewhere came the idea of learning to swim.
 Perhaps it was in a spirit of compromise with my sporty husband.
 Perhaps it was an attempt to make time pass through giving myself a short-term goal.
 Wherever the idea came from, I discovered, even as someone who couldn’t swim and was slightly scared of it, water is a healing medium.

 Not just the fact of one-to-one learning with a kind and smiley coach in a warm, uncrowded pool but through regularly making use of the pool's sauna, steam-room, and whirlpool.